csu-hci-projects/Testing-AR-Applications/README.md

 * Generation of test cases is based on depth-first traversal of 3D Objects
 * Generation of tests assumes that an AR application is in a state where 3D objects are visible
 * Similarly to 2D elements, each 3D object is considered a node in a tree where actions can be performed on the node
-* Came up with basic method and stpes for test case generation and will perform execuation manually:
+* Came up with basic method and steps for test case generation and will perform execuation manually:
    1. Manually Determine and setup preconditions for a scenario (number of visible objects, order in which they appear)
    2. Run depth-first traversal of nodes and perform actions (ex. select, translate, rotate, etc.) - application will have a test mode to automate this.
 Method based on 2D GUI algorithms presented in references
    3. Log/Report generated test cases.
-   4. Return to precondition state manually and execute generated test cases manually.
+   4. Return to precondition state manually execute generated test cases.